r9sun-ucsd/cse15l-lab-reports/Lab3.md

 scientific collaborations among scientists in Latin America, Europe, and the United States the top journals or become amongst the most cited researchers in their fields?
 One
 ```
+We can see how the -i flag factors in for the search method here.
+Despite searching for a lowercase "among" in our grep function, the -i flag meant we included all variations of the spelling "among", ignoring case.
+This allowed the finding of "Among Latin ..." and including it as a line containing "among" to be printed out.

 Example 2-
 ```
 Code: